How to complete the child monitoring tool.

 - Don't judge receptive language ability at routine times of the day when a child knows what is expected and can follow the lead of other children.
-For example, if you say to a child go and fetcher your coat we are going outside to play and it is at a time when all other children are getting their coats on, you may well have gestured towards the coat or outdoor area, then you cannot assume the child is understanding any of the sentence at all.
-In order to be sure a child has understood this instruction you would need to ask it at a time when the child does not normally fetch his coat, when do other children are getting their coats on and without eye, hand or finger pointing, looking straight at the child, giving no added clues.
+For example, if you say to a child go and fetch your coat we are going outside to play and it is at a time when all other children are getting their coats on, you may well have gestured towards the coat or outdoor area, then you cannot assume the child understands any of the sentence at all.
+In order to be sure a child has understood this instruction you would need to ask it at a time when the child does not normally fetch his coat, when no other children are getting their coats on and without eye, hand or finger pointing, looking straight at the child, giving no added clues.

 Making a judgement

 For each language area you have to make a judgement whether the child is 'as expected', 'ahead' or 'at risk of delay'.